 - 1. Begin with the vehicle parked and the radio turned off. - 2.
 Ensure that the battery in your portable music player is new or fully charged and that the device is turned off. - 3.
 Attach one end of the audio extension cable to the headphone output of your player and the other end of the audio extension cable to the AIJ in your vehicle. - 4.
 Turn the radio on, using either a tuned FM station or a CD loaded into the system.
 Adjust the volume to a comfortable listening level. - 5.
 Turn the portable music player on and adjust the volume to 1/2 the volume. - 6.
-Press AUX on the vehicle radio repeatedly until LINE, LINE IN or SYNC LINE IN appears in the display.
+If you have a single CD system, press AUX on the vehicle radio repeatedly until LINE, LINE IN or SYNC LINE IN appears in the display.
+If you have the AM/FM stereo system, press AM/FM repeatedly until IN appears in the display.